 - You can make pancakes for all your new European friends and they’ll think you’re so exotic and cool

-- Everyone who isn’t partaking in the pancakes will be jealous will want to be you and they should, because it’s their own damn fault for not bringing pancake mix
+- Everyone who isn’t partaking in the pancakes will be jealous and they should be, because it’s their own damn fault for not bringing pancake mix

 Okay, okay I recognize that this is ridiculous, but I still stand by all of my points.
 On a more serious note, when traveling it is so easy to pop into a grocery store and get simple things like toothpaste, shampoo, or deodorant.
 All of the blogs told me not to bring superfluous quantities of these items, which I agree with, unless you’re picky about your beauty products.
 You can’t go to Europe expecting their toothpaste is going to bleach your teeth to an absurd white, or that their hair products will make you look like Farrah Fawcett.
 If these things are important to you, then you must bring or own.